What the 4 Ballot Questions Mean for Philadelphia Voters on Nov. 2

 Philly voters will have the opportunity to answer yes or no to four ballot questions when they head to the polls for the Nov.
 2 election.

-Here is everything you need to know about the ballot questions before the polls open on Tuesday:
+Here is everything you need to know about the ballot questions with polls open on Tuesday:

 Question 1: Should Philly pressure Harrisburg to legalize marijuana?